 Dog people know that their pooches are part of the family.
-And just like kids need checkups with their doctor, your pup needs regular trips to his veterinarian as well.
+And just like kids need checkups with their doctor, your pup needs regular trips to their veterinarian as well.
 How can you get the most from those visits?
 Make sure you ask your vet the right questions about your dog, from nutritional needs to vaccinations to behavioral issues.

 Before you can ask your questions, you need to schedule your visit.
 It's best to call ahead for an appointment -- "walk-ins" can be hard for some clinics to work into the schedule.
 Another way to streamline your appointment is to tell the receptionist or technician about any specific concerns you have when you check in.
 That way, your veterinarian has a heads-up.
 Also, find out ahead of time if the vet will need a sample of your dog’s pee or poop -- if so, keep that in mind before you arrive.
 And make sure your pup is on a leash or in a carrier!

-Does my dog have all his vaccinations?
+Does my dog have all their vaccinations?

-How do his teeth look?
+How do their teeth look?

 We humans brush our teeth twice a day, but we forget that our four-legged friends need to take care of their pearly whites, too.
 Gum disease is the most common condition that affects adult pets, and it's one of the most preventable.
-Besides daily brushing at home, your dog may be due for a professional dental cleaning, which means putting him under general anesthesia so that the vet can properly check, X-ray, clean, and polish his teeth.
+Besides daily brushing at home, your dog may be due for a professional dental cleaning, which means putting them under general anesthesia so that the vet can properly check, X-ray, clean, and polish their teeth.

-Is he at a healthy weight?
+Are they at a healthy weight?

 A proper weight is crucial for your dog’s health and well-being.
 Because every breed is different, it's hard to know the right number for your little (or big) guy.
 But it’s especially important for specific breeds that are prone to conditions like arthritis, hip dysplasia, heart disease, and more.
-If your pup does have a few extra pounds to drop, ask your vet if he can recommend any weight loss and exercise plans.
+If your pup does have a few extra pounds to drop, ask your vet if they can recommend any weight loss and exercise plans.

-What food should I give him?
+What food should I give them?